-If you’re attracted to the striking shape – as we certainly are – you can’t help but like the 2012 VW Beetle.
+If you’re attracted to the striking shape – as we certainly are – you can’t help liking the 2013 VW Beetle.
 Inside and out, it’s a constant reminder that you’re making an unmistakable style statement.

-If your goal is to have an economical 2-door with plenty of room for four occupants and all their stuff, there are better choices than the 2012 Beetle.
+If you want an economical 2-door with plenty of room for four occupants and all their stuff, there are better choices than the 2013 Beetle.
 The back seat is a little cramped, the low roof line detracts from interior room, the sleek shape cuts into trunk capacity, and there are certainly less-expensive alternatives.

-The 2012 VW Beetle tends to look bigger in the metal than it does in photos, and first observers seem to expect something more compact.
-The overall form owes more to the original Beetle than to the "New Beetle" of the last several years.
-Where the New Beetle was very rounded, the 2012 version is lower, certainly more aggressive looking and has a stronger family resemblance to its earlier ancestors, particularly in the side profile and window treatments.
-We think this is a good thing, as the overall image is more assertive and looks more snugged down into the road.
+The 2013 VW Beetle looks bigger in the metal than it does in photos, so many people expect something more compact.
+Actually, the overall form owes more to the original Beetle than to the "New Beetle" of the last several years.
+Where the previous model was very rounded, with a high-arching roofline, this version is lower, certainly more aggressive-looking and has a stronger family resemblance to its earlier ancestors, particularly in the side profile and window treatments.
+We think this is a good thing, as the car looks more assertive and more firmly planted on the pavement.

-Our driving experience with the 2012 Beetle was pleasure with a bit of puzzlement.
-Pleasure, because it does everything well: The steering is direct and responsive, and the overall behavior is completely stable, predictable and even refined.
-Puzzlement, because we had hoped for this newest iteration of VW’s Beetle to have the quick reflexes and enjoyable dynamics of one of our all-time favorites, the Volkswagen GTI.
-But the Beetle seems tuned for a more comfortable ride and less aggressive handling.
-Unless you’re a very enthusiastic driver you likely won’t notice the difference.
-The 2.5-liter 5-cylinder base engine is perfectly adequate, but we much prefer the available 2.0-liter turbo, which delivers impressive performance with essentially a non-noticeable penalty in fuel economy.
-All the control functions feel linear and direct, and the 2012 VW Beetle feels like one solid piece whether you're going down the road or carving up mountain passes.
+Driving the 2013 Beetle, we are both entertained and disappointed.
+Entertained, because it does everything well: All controls feel direct and responsive, and the behavior is stable and refined.
+Disappointed, because we wish this latest iteration of the Beetle had the more spirited dynamics of VW's GTI, one of our all-time favorites.
+The Beetle seems tuned for a softer ride and less aggressive handling, though truthfully, most drivers won't mind.
+The 2.5-liter 5-cylinder base engine is adequate, but we prefer the 2.0-liter turbo-4, which delivers lusty performance with little penalty in fuel economy.
+The new diesel engine changes the character of the car some, as its thrust lives low in the rev bend, but it's still entertaining.
+The 2013 VW Beetle feels like one solid piece whether you're going down the road or carving up mountain passes.

-The Manufacturer’s Suggested Retail Price (MSRP) for the 2012 Volkswagen Beetle 2.5L with manual transmission is just under $20,000, which is in the ballpark for the MSRPs of the Fiat 500 Lounge, Mini Cooper and Scion tC.
-The 2.0 Turbo starts a little over $24,000 with a manual transmission, and the Tiptronic automatic adds about $900.
-A fully-optioned 2.0 Turbo, with the optional Sunroof, Sound & Navigation package, will be close to $31,000.
-Before heading to the Volkswagen dealer, be sure and check the Kelley Blue Book Fair Purchase Price to see what other buyers in your area have paid for 2012 Beetles.
-Expected residual values for the 2012 VW Beetle should be about the same as those of the Scion tC, less than those for the Mini Cooper, and more than those for the Fiat 500.
+The Manufacturer’s Suggested Retail Price (MSRP) for the 2013 Volkswagen Beetle 2.5L with manual transmission is just over $20,000, which is in the ballpark with the Fiat 500 Lounge, Mini Cooper and Scion tC.
+The 2.0 Turbo starts a little over $24,000 with a manual transmission, and the DSG automatic adds about $900.
+A fully optioned 2.0 Turbo, with the Sunroof, Sound & Navigation package, will reach $31,000.
+Convertible models open at just under $26,000 and top out close to $32,000.
+The new-for-2013 TDI runs from around $24,000 to $27,000.
+Be sure and check the Kelley Blue Book Fair Purchase Price to see what other buyers in your area have paid for Beetles.
+Residual values for the 2013 VW Beetle should be about the same as those of the Scion tC, less than those for the Mini Cooper, and more than those for the Fiat 500.

-Since the most of the add-on Beetle goodies are grouped into packages associated with the trim levels, the only additional features tend to be minor items having to do with vehicle protection, floormats and graphics treatments.
-But one item worth considering is the terrific Fender Audio System.
-It’s easy to operate and delivers great sound – if you’re an audiophile, you need to check this out.
+Since the Beetle add-ons are largely grouped into trim-level packages, the only additional options are minor items having to do with vehicle protection, floor mats and graphics treatments.
+But one item worth special mention, if you can pop for one of the top-line trims, is the terrific Fender Audio System.
+It's easy to operate and delivers great sound.
+If you're an audiophile, you need to check this out.

-Too often, efforts to evoke the past in modern incarnations work out less than satisfactorily, both for the past and the present.
-But the 2012 VW Beetle’s interior layout and instrument panel perfectly remembers the original Beetle while offering an arrangement that is both highly attractive and accommodatingly functional.
+Too often, efforts to evoke the past in modern incarnations do an injustice to both the past and the present.
+But the 2013 VW Beetle's interior layout and instrument panel salute the original Beetle while managing to be attractive, functional and up-to-date.

-The 2012 Beetle’s base 2.5-liter 5-cylinder is completely satisfactory, but the 2.0-liter turbo is a real stormer throughout its rev range, and our choice.
-For the truly economy-minded, there’s the 2.0-liter TDI turbodiesel with its exceptional fuel economy and impressive low-speed torque.
+The 2013 Beetle's base 2.5-liter 5-cylinder is completely satisfactory, but the 2.0-liter turbo-4 is a real stormer throughout its rev range, and our preference.
+For the truly economy-minded, the new-for-2013 2.0-liter TDI turbodiesel offers exceptional fuel economy and impressive low-speed torque.

 Under the Hood

-The base engine in the 2012 Volkswagen Beetle 2.5L is a 2.5-liter 5-cylinder available with either a 5-speed manual or 6-speed automatic transmission.
+The base engine in the 2013 Volkswagen Beetle 2.5L is a 2.5-liter 5-cylinder available with either a 5-speed manual or 6-speed automatic transmission.
 The 2.5L is rated at 170 horsepower and delivers perfectly acceptable, if not exactly soul-stirring, performance.
-There are two commendable optional engines.
-The 2.0-liter Turbo, a favorite of ours in numerous other VW products, makes 200 horsepower and 207 lb-ft of torque.
+There are two commendable optional 4-cylinder engines.
+The 2.0-liter Turbo, a favorite of ours in other VW models, makes 200 horsepower and 207 lb-ft of torque.
 Fitted with a 6-speed manual or 6-speed DSG automatic, this inline-4 delivers performance that is more than just spirited.
-The Beetle TDI's 2.0-liter turbodiesel merits 140 horsepower and a very impressive 236 lb-ft of torque, and is matched with either the 6-speed manual or the 6-speed Tiptronic automatic.
-The TDI offers remarkable around-town get-up-and-go and extremely thrifty fuel economy.
+The Beetle TDI's 2.0-liter turbodiesel delivers 140 horsepower and a very impressive 236 lb-ft of torque, and is matched with a 6-speed manual or Tiptronic automatic transmission.
+The TDI offers remarkable around-town get-up-and-go and thrifty fuel economy.

 170 horsepower @ 5,700 rpm